ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 >**Info:** This record type is the basis for interacting with the database.

-Generate the record types corresponding to the payload from the service by providing the sample JSON object below.
+Generate the record types corresponding to the payload from the service by providing the record name as `Employee` and the sample JSON object below.

+>**Tip:** You need to complete the generated record by adding the pipe signs to mark the record as a closed one, adding the `employee_id`, `manager_id`, and `hire_date` types, and importing the `ballerina/time` module, which cannot be represented in the JSON format.

 ```json
 {